 Douglas Robins ʼ23, from Baton Rouge, Louisiana, talks about University access and support on episode three of our “Meet Princeton!” podcast.
-From a class with Eddie Glaude Jr., the James S. McDonnell Distinguished University Professor and chair of the Department of African American Studies, to his very first encounter with a Princeton alumnus, who is a member of the Great Class of 1963, Douglas reflects on some of the more memorable moments he's had thus far.
+From a class with Eddie Glaude Jr., the James S. McDonnell Distinguished University Professor of the Department of African American Studies, to his very first encounter with a Princeton alumnus, who is a member of the Great Class of 1963, Douglas reflects on some of the more memorable moments he's had thus far.

 This podcast is a production of the Princeton University Office of Admission.
 The opinions expressed herein represent the views of the individuals involved, not those of the University.